 Ann Arbor is an affordable city with a variety of houses, apartments, lofts, and condos for rent and purchase.
 You can enjoy the more active downtown scene in a trendy loft, settle into a cozy northern or western neighborhood, or optimize your game-day commute on the south side of town where you can be within walking distance of the Michigan Football Stadium.
 While the majority of residents live within the city of Ann Arbor, some residents choose to live in the surrounding cities of Ypsilanti, Dexter, Plymouth, Northville, and Saline.

-Downtown Ann Arbor hosts a variety of restaurants, including resident favorites Mani Osteria (Italian), Aventura (tapas) and nationally known Zingerman’s Delicatessen.
-There are no shortages of breweries or beer gardens either, helping Michigan become number 5 in the nation for breweries, microbreweries, and brewpubs.
+Downtown Ann Arbor hosts a variety of restaurants, including resident favorites Mani Osteria (Italian), Aventura (tapas), Detroit Filling station (vegan), and nationally known Zingerman’s Delicatessen.
+Just 30 minutes away, Detroit has a thriving foodie scene that has been recognized nationally.
+There is no shortage of breweries or beer gardens either, helping Michigan rank nationally at #4 for its beer per Thrillist.com.